ogalanis/hypoDDpy/README.md

 If yes, consider citing this software!
 Just click on this button here to get all the required information:

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.18907.svg)](http://dx.doi.org/10.5281/zenodo.18907)

+### Possible Improvements

+* Deal with stations below sea level:
+    - Adjust events up and down before/after `hypoDD` ran to correspond to station shift.
+    - Adjust model up to correspond to station shift.
+* Make `hypoDD_relocator` more configurable:
+    - All parameters in `ph2dt.inp`
+    - All parameters in `hypoDD.inp`
+    - All adjustments to `hypoDD.inc` (parameters for compilation)

 ### Requirements